poojakish/MBD_IMDB_analysis/README.md

-# MBD_IMDB_analysis
+# IMDB data analysis for Managing big data project

 This is the code written to analyse the IMDB dataset used for the report " Big Data on the Big Screen: Analyzing Movie Popularity Trends ".
 Code files related to each research question:

-Data preprocessing Example: DataPreprocessing.py is the pyspark script to preprocess the data.
+###Data preprocessing Example:### DataPreprocessing.py is the pyspark script to preprocess the data.

 Popularity of movie genres across regions: CountryGenre.py is the pyspark script to extract data and Country_Genre_Maps.ipynb is the jupyter notebook file for data visualization.